 By Martin Yate

-Questions at job interviews are meant to address your ability to do the work.
+Questions at job interviews are meant to address only your ability to do the work.

-Nevertheless, illegal questions do get asked.
-They can make you uncomfortable and can negatively impact your interview performance.
-That is something you want to avoid because your ability to turn interviews into offers is probably not one of your greatest strengths.
+Do your best to avoid becoming upset or uncomfortable because your ability to turn interviews into offers is probably not one of your greatest strengths.
 And being upset will only make it harder.

 Getting job offers means you are developing those interviewing skills -- you know, the ones that put food on your table.
 Learning how to successfully manage illegal questions is an important skill to develop.

-...when the employer is familiar with your skills and background, feels you can do the job, and wants to get to know you as a person.
+...when the employer is comfortable with your skills and background, feels you can do the job, and wants to get to know you as a person.

 Let’s look at this through another way.
 Let’s say you and I meet at a barbecue.
 It’s almost certain that after we introduced ourselves (I have a funny Once-British accent), you’d immediately ask “Where are you from?”

 You can see that while these are illegal questions in a job interview, in a social setting they are exactly the questions we all ask when we have an interest in getting to know someone.

 An employer may not ask your age or date of birth.
 But, they may ask you whether you are over eighteen years old.
 In my article How to Fight Age Discrimination in Job Interviews, you will find productive ways to handle the age discrimination issue.
 That article will give you great ammunition to deal with this thorny issue.

 The interviewer cannot ask about your birthplace, but may ask whether you are a U.S. citizen or a resident alien with the right to work in the United States.

 An interviewer may not ask about your native language, the language you speak at home, or how you acquired the ability to read, write, or speak a foreign language, but may ask about the languages in which you are fluent, if knowledge of those languages is pertinent to the job.